jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_enhancements.md

 Enhancement | Issue ID
 ------------|---------
-Spotlight now supports the Playback Database and Spotlight Statistics Repository installed on a Linux host. | SOSSE-7895 New **SQL - Running out of Threads** alarm raised when the number of worker threads in use is high compared to the maximum number of worker threads configured. | SOSSE-7835
+New **SQL - Running out of Threads** alarm raised when the number of worker threads in use is high compared to the maximum number of worker threads configured. | SOSSE-7835
 The SQL Server **SQL Activity / Sessions** drilldown has been enhanced to make the "Active Sessions" and "System Sessions" filters more visible. | SOSSE-7265
 On the SQL Server | Overview page corrected all problems reporting the fragmentation index alarm. | SOSSE-7144